-Working as a housekeeper in the high end domestic service industry is an exciting place to be.
+Working as a housekeeper in the high-end domestic service industry is an exciting place to be.
 You can consider working for people’s private houses and estates, high end and boutique hotels, chalets and yachts.
 It’s a great industry where no day is the same, and it’s one where if you work hard and keep bettering yourself, great career progressions are possible.
 But what options for career progression for housekeepers are out there?
-Polo & Tweed have the answers.

 Changing Careers to Become a Housekeeper

 Before we look at career progression for housekeepers, let’s look at how to start in the first place!
 If you’ve never worked as a housekeeper before, but you would like to get into this area, it can sometimes be difficult to get your first job without any experience.
 Although there will be junior level roles available, if you are looking to get into the industry and you don’t have a lot of relevant experience on your CV, it can feel like a challenging task to get noticed.